TarasRashkevych99/trader-bot/README.md

 Now we check if a buy operation is possible.
 More specifically, we check the quantity that we want to buy (if it is too low, we don't buy, but just wait), if at least one buy operation is possible (by checking if the minimum price is a reasonable number, i.e. not f32::MAX) and that the buy operation doesn't take too much from the trader's budget.

 ```
- if best_quantity > 1.0 && min_buy_price < f32::MAX
+ if best_quantity > 1.0 && min_buy_price < f32::MAX && (self.cash - min_buy_price >= self.cash * 0.25)
 ```

-If all checks, are alright, then we proceed by taking the three variables (the best kind of good, the best buy quantity and the best market to buy the good from) that we have obtained previously and do the lock_buy() and buy() functions.
+If all checks are fine, then we proceed by taking the three variables (the best kind of good, the best buy quantity and the best market to buy the good from) that we have obtained previously and do the lock_buy() and buy() functions.
 We execute these two functions in the following way:

 ```
  //do the lock_buy